Free to Write

 Writing has historically been a powerful tool of self-expression for those in prison.
 The written word has also influenced our perceptions of criminality and the penal system, through journalism, television drama or crime fiction.
-Drawing on this intimate relationship between writing and the prison experience, researchers in the School of Humanities and Social Science at LJMU have used the written word to impact positively on the lives of prisoners, influence prison-education practice and contribute to public debate around justice and criminality.
+Drawing on this intimate relationship between writing and the prison experience, researchers at LJMU have used the written word to impact positively on the lives of prisoners, influence prison-education practice and contribute to public debate around justice and criminality.

-Drawing on his engagement with the Free to Write project, between 2009 and 2013 Creer published (under the pseudonym Adam Creed) a series of five crime novels (with Faber), which explored the nature of offending.
-As well as appearing at crime fiction’s most important conference, the Harrogate Crime Festival (30,000 attendees), Creer has spoken at numerous other literary festivals.
+Drawing on his engagement with the Free to Write project, between 2009 and 2013 Dr Creer published (under the pseudonym Adam Creed) a series of five crime novels which explored the nature of offending.
+As well as appearing at crime fiction’s most important conference, the Harrogate Crime Festival (30,000 attendees), Dr Creer spoke at numerous other literary festivals.

-Researchers have contributed to a range of conferences, particularly targeting those involving prison service practitioners (for example Helen Rogers and Aileen La Tourette spoke at ‘Reading and Writing in Prison’, Napier University 2010) and continue to engage with online debate about prisoners and prison history.
+LJMU researchers have also contributed to a range of conferences, particularly targeting those involving prison service practitioners.
+Both Dr Helen Rogers and Dr Aileen La Tourette spoke at ‘Reading and Writing in Prison’ at Napier University, and continue to engage with online debate about prisoners and about prison history.
+Dr Rogers writes about prisoners learning to read and write in her blog ‘Conviction: Stories from a nineteenth century prison.’ www.convictionblog.com